The Watchmaker’s Hand Excerpt

 “Yeah, okay.”

-He couldn’t hear the command from here, but he had a view through the Plexiglas straight down between his legs and he saw the workers scatter quickly as the ground foreman told them to get out of the way.
+He couldn’t hear the command from here, but he had a view through the Plexiglas straight down between his legs and saw the workers scatter quickly as the ground foreman told them to get out of the way.

 Too bad.